RaghadAlmadani/Electrical-circuit-contains-6-servo-motors-/README.md

 ![Screenshot 2024-07-11 132742](https://github.com/RaghadAlmadani/Electrical-circuit-contains-6-servo-motors-/assets/173769867/4290b9ac-d426-443f-bfa3-e83b150a482e)
 Servo motor have 3 colored wires the red wire is power wire and the brown or black is ground wire finally the yellow or orenage wire is a signal wire.
 I conected the signl wire (the orenage wire) in port 9 because Pulse Width Modulation (~PWM) provides a convenient way to control the position or angle of the servo shaft Therefor, we use when are using servo motor.
 Moreover, I conected  the red wire to the power 5V and the brown to the ground in the breadboard.
 ![Screenshot 2024-07-11 133238](https://github.com/RaghadAlmadani/Electrical-circuit-contains-6-servo-motors-/assets/173769867/6af360d2-2cb4-40c0-bd2f-aed39fed8249)
 I started the programming by defining a verable called position in the blocks code and let it equal to 0, then I add 2 count blocks (loops) one of them was count up from 0 to 180 and the other is count down form 180 to 0 then I add the rotate servo block and attach it to pin 9 and let it rotate to position value finally I add wait block (delay) and let it wait for 20 millisecond whiches equal to 0.02 second.
+Here is the link of the [circuit](https://www.tinkercad.com/things/9QQNlbxfdLT-surprising-inari/editel?sharecode=lC9VaYxA6jU2fZtkLEXeG8DD8-tF6FxE_uv3prxWn6Q)

 ### Knob circuit:
 Hardware Required: